solana-labs/solana/book/src/fork-selection.md

 * a voter can withhold a vote to observe multiple forks before voting

-In both cases, the voters in the network have several forks to pick from concurrently, even though each fork represents a different height.
+In both cases, the voters in the cluster have several forks to pick from concurrently, even though each fork represents a different height.
 In both cases it is impossible for the protocol to detect if the voter behavior is intentional or not.